Assure services with intelligent network optimization

 Explorer Traffic Engineering application provides tunnel recommendations and predicted impact to automatically optimize the network.

-Optimize and balance the use of network resources by redistributing traffic loads
+Automate network optimization and enable balanced use of resources by redistributing traffic loads

 Increase network efficiency and maximize the return on infrastructure investments